ChevyRay/Coroutines/README.md

 # Coroutines
 A simple system for running nested coroutines in C#.
+Just drop `Coroutines.cs` into your project and you're ready to go.

 ## What is a coroutine?
 C# has a feature called "enumerators" which are functions that can be *suspended* during their execution.
 They do this by using `yield return`, rather than regular `return`.
 When you use `yield`, you effectively *pause* the function, and at any time you can *resume* it and it will continue after the most recent `yield`.